orcfax/docs/docs/FAQ/faq-3.md

 # The $FACT launch

-On September 8th 2023, Orcfax launched the $FACT utility token in collaboration with the Wingriders’ Launchpad, and quickly reached the max contributions, raising 4.5 million ADA!
+On September 8th 2023, Orcfax launched the $FACT utility token in collaboration with the Wingriders' Launchpad, and quickly reached the max contributions, raising 4.5 million ADA!
 We are grateful to have such an engaged and supportive community help us secure the funding that will allows us to make our shared vision of decentralization a reality; this funding will be instrumental in our